zk4/livehttp/README.md

 # Why
-It's robust, low cpu load, super fast. comparing to node version live-server or livereload.
+Simple and robust, fast and low cpu load.

+Comparing to node version live-server or livereload.

 No websocket.
-Just pure http and js injection.
+Just pure js injection with constant polling.

 # Install